embaldridge/grant-proposals/Postdoc-proposal.md

 ###Objective 1
+Determine which spatial and temporal scales are organismally relevant.

 ###Objective 2
+Identify strengths of ecological processes at different spatial and temporal scales.

+###Objective 3
 Identify how life history/functional traits help partition the spatial and temporal scales that are organismally relevant.

-###Objective 3
+###Objective 4
 Identify the scales over which space-for-time substitutions can be made.

 ##Future directions/career development